smil-thakur/global-agent-hackathon-may-2025/submissions/Clippy/README.md

   Instantly scaffold files, folders, or full projects (like Vite/React apps) from the interface.

 - 🌐 **Environment Info**
-  Retrieve and view your system’s environment details instantly.
+  Retrieve and view your system's environment details instantly.

 - 🖥️ **Native UI**
   Built with Flet — elegant, minimal, and frameless native desktop experience.